The Couple and Family Development Research Lab aims to understand and improve the developmental course of couple and family functioning.

 Director of Translational Science

 We are now working to replicate and extend the results of the RCTs in several states and countries.
 We are also conducting longer term follow-ups with study participants and testing the active mechanisms of change in our intervention.
-Finally, we will be assessing the indirect benefits for victims and children still living with the treated offenders.
-In addition, we are piloting two adaptations of our intervention: one for adolescent boys in juvenile detention, and one for college students who engage in sexual misconduct.

 We are now translating the content of each domain in the RQI into three-hour skills workshops for couples.
 We will be conducting feasibility and pilot testing of this novel prevention program in which couples are administered the RQI, given feedback on their strengths and limitations, offered the workshops relevant to their specific needs and then followed longitudinally to assess outcomes.

 This work has been funded by the Centers for Disease Control (CDC), The Department of Justice's Office of Violence against Woman (DOJ-OVW), the National Institute for Mental Health (NIMH) and the National Institute for Child Health and Human Development (NICHD), as well as several universities and states.